Mjz86/c_colon/mcc.md

   we do a binary search  on the next most significant bytes , similar to the first step.

-  we do this loop until we either reach the hash , or we get nullptr or , if  all the 32 bytes are searched,  we return nullptr.
+  we do this loop until we either reach the hash , or we get nullptr or , if  all the truncated-count ( max 32)  bytes are searched,  we return nullptr.

   * the reason for doing this unusual storage of hash: